luxonis/depthai-hardware/docs/source/pages/guides/raspberrypi.rst

 .. image:: /_static/images/rpi/usb-boot.png

-After switching the connector, we can connect a micro-USB cable from our computer to the micro-USB connector that's also indicated by the red box above.
-The OAK device (CM4, to be specific) also has to be powered via 5V barrel jack.
+After switching the pin connector to ``EN``, we can connect a micro-USB cable from our computer to the micro-USB connector that's also indicated by the red rectangle above.
+After connecting the micro-USB, you should supply the power via 5V barrel jack.

 After connecting both the micro-USB and power, we need to **enable RPi USB boot**.
 We have followed the `tutorial here <https://github.com/raspberrypi/usbboot>`__.
 After building the program and running it,